MONTEVIDEO, Uruguay--(BUSINESS WIRE)--

 About Orosur Mining Inc.

 The information contained within this announcement is deemed by the Company to constitute inside information as stipulated under the Market Abuse Regulation ("MAR").
 Upon the publication of this announcement via Regulatory Information Service, this inside information is now considered to be in the public domain.
-If you have any queries on this, then please contact Ignacio Salazar, Chief Executive Officer of the Company (responsible for arranging release of this announcement) on: +1 (778) 373-0100.
+If you have any queries on this, then please contact Ryan Cohen, VP Corporate Development of the Company (responsible for arranging release of this announcement on behalf of the Company) on: +1 (778) 373-0100.

 Forward Looking Statements

 All statements, other than statements of historical fact, contained or incorporated by reference in this news release, including any information as to the future financial or operating performance of the Company, constitute "forward-looking statements" within the meaning of certain securities laws, including the "safe harbour" provisions of the Securities Act (Ontario) and the United States Private Securities Litigation Reform Act of 1995 and are based on expectations estimates and projections as of the date of this news release.
 There can be no assurance that such statements will prove to be accurate.
 Such statements are subject to significant risks and uncertainties, and actual results and future events could differ materially from those anticipated in such statements.
-Forward-looking statements include, without limitation success of exploration activities; permitting time lines; the failure of plant; equipment or processes to operate as anticipated; accidents; labour disputes; requirements for additional capital title disputes or claims and limitations on insurance coverage.
-The Company disclaims any intention or obligation to update or revise any forward looking statements whether as a result of new information, future events and such forward-looking statements, except to the extent required by applicable law.
+Forward-looking statements include, without limitation the expectation to continue to operate the business as usual while meeting commitments to employees, suppliers and customers; continuing exploration on the Colombian gold exploration; availability of alternative options; and a declaration by the Court.
+The Company disclaims any intention or obligation to update or revise any forward-looking statements whether as a result of new information, future events and such forward-looking statements, except to the extent required by applicable law.